 How do you maintain free-flowing conditions on the Express Lanes?

 No one likes being stuck in a sea of brake lights, so the Express Lanes use dynamic pricing to keep customers moving.
-With dynamic pricing, you’ll be traveling at least 45 mph on the 495 Express Lanes and 55 mph on the 95 Express Lanes, 99% of the time.
+With dynamic pricing, you’ll be traveling at least 45 mph on the 495 Express Lanes and 55 mph on the 95 and 395 Express Lanes, 99% of the time.

 Our customer control center also has eyes on the road around the clock.
 If our cameras spot any incidents on the Lanes, we’ll have a response crew arrive with help in 10 minutes or less.

 Where can I see the rules of the road for the Express Lanes?